Why Are My Nails Soft And Bendy?

 Genetics

-Diet, supplements, and certain nail products can go a long way in making your nails stronger and firmer regardless of your genetics.
+Diet, supplements, and certain nail products can go a long way in making your nails firmer, regardless of your genetics.

 How To Strengthen Soft Bendy Nails